busathlab/mdlab/docs/lab1.md

 *Rendering*:  Often you want to use an image from VMD in an outside project such as a poster or a paper.
 You can export snapshots of VMD using the **render** command.
 These files are saved in the .bmp format.
 To save a picture of the display window, use the “File” pull-down menu and select “Render.”
 In the Render Controls window, choose a location to save the snapshot.

-> *Assignment 1*: open a copy of the BoTox molecule.
+> **Assignment 1**: open a copy of the BoTox molecule.
 Rotate it, rescale it, and translate it slightly.
 Next, label an atom, a bond, an angle, and a dihedral angle.
 Finally, render a copy of your display naming it “lab1_singleBoTox.bmp.”
 Save the file to submit it at the end of the lab.
 Your display should resemble Figure 1 below.

+*Figure 1*
 ![alt text](https://github.com/busathlab/mdlab/raw/master/images/01_f01.PNG "Figure 1")

 #### Multiple files